 This is a point where you can rest, but there are a couple of other details that you can fine-tune so that you can define the behavior that Weglot will have.

 For example, you can customize the behavior of the language button, i.e. decide where it will be displayed, what it will look like, and so on.
 If you configure “Translation Exclusion” you will have complete autonomy to choose those complete pages, or elements, which you do not want the plugin to translate at all.

 There is a lot you can do to manage your Weglot translations.
 And these are options that you can access only from your account on the plugin page.

 At this point you will be able to obtain basic information regarding your site and your account.
 With the “Translations List” icon you will see the original and translated version of all the content of the site.

 You will be able to generate changes to any of the content that has been translated, which makes you able to review the automatic translation and evaluate whether or not the plugin has done a good job.

-Now that you learned to translate Elementor in a couple of minutes, all you have to do is get started to enjoy the benefits of this type of plugin as soon as possible.
+Now that you learned to translate with Weglot Elementor in a couple of minutes, all you have to do is get started to enjoy the benefits of this type of plugin as soon as possible.